awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

 # Runtime versions in buildspec file sample for CodeBuild<a name="sample-runtime-versions"></a>

 If you use the Amazon Linux 2 \(AL2\) standard image version 1\.0 or later, or the Ubuntu standard image version 2\.0 or later, you can specify one or more runtimes in the `runtime-versions` section of your buildspec file\.
 This sample shows how you can change your project runtime, specify more than one runtime, and specify a runtime that is dependent on another runtime\.
 For information about supported runtimes, see [Docker images provided by CodeBuild](build-env-ref-available.md)\.

 **Note**
 If you use Docker in your build container, your build must run in privileged mode\.
 For more information, see [Run a build in AWS CodeBuild](run-build.md) and [Create a build project in AWS CodeBuild](create-project.md)\.

 ## Update your runtime version<a name="sample-runtime-update-version"></a>

 You can modify the runtime used by your project to a new version by updating the `runtime-versions` section of your buildspec file\.
 The following examples show how to specify java versions 8 and 11\.
-+  A `runtime-versions` section that specifies version 8 of Java if you use the Amazon Linux 2 standard image:
++ A `runtime-versions` section that specifies version 8 of Java:

   ```
   phases: